 This introduces a wide range of microscopic invaders into your Betta’s body that can cause them to get very ill.
 They invade the skin, gills, mouth, eyes and pretty much every part of its body.
 As with any of these betta illnesses and conditions, it’s best to consult your fish dealer.
 But with many of them, simply raising the water temperature a few degrees as well as keeping the tank clean by changing the water several times a day will alleviate most situations.

-To learn more about betta diseases, prevention and treatment, check out our informational videos.
+To learn more about betta diseases, prevention and treatment, check out our informational video.